 To decide on what product you should use for your deck, read our post on Deck Stain vs Deck Paint, and if you will be deck painting, read about the best deck paint on the market.
+How to paint a deck is not rocket science, but a few tips will really help.

 Picking colors and materials: we only recommend two paint brands: don`t be fooled by advertising.
 Most advertised paints and stains are nothing like the real thing: save money by spending more on the paint for your deck!
 We only like to use the Benjamin Moore deck stains and deck paints or the Sherwin Williams selections.
 Without doubt, when deck painting, use the very best primer on the market, Benjamin Moore Fresh Start (K094).